 My maternal grandparents, as well as an aunt and uncle, lived in Seaford, and so, courtesy of the Ministry of Defence, my brother and I both went to Normansal, so that we’d be near someone with a more permanent residence.

 It was a good school in a beautiful location, on the edge of the South Downs.
 Unlike other prep schools of the era, it didn’t go in for corporal punishment.
 It did have the obligatory paedophile teacher, but most of us found he was easily spotted and resisted.
 And, in the classroom, even he was a good teacher, as were – in my memory – all of them.

 Except for William Seagrove himself.
 Because where the rest were good, he was truly exceptional.

 Despite his impressive athletics achievements, he had never been one of the real greats of the sport; he was no Paavo Nurmi.
 In this new role, though, he turned out to be an absolutely brilliant teacher.
 He was in his seventies by the time I met him, and he was gentle, quiet and completely lucid in his explanation of mathematics.
 It wasn’t my subject, but by the time I left the school, at eleven, he’d taught me pretty much the whole of the O-level curriculum.
 His influence on my brother, who turned out to be a particularly gifted mathematician, was even more marked.

 William Seagrove died in 1980.
-The notice announcing his memorial service didn’t mention his athletic career, only that he was the founder of Normansal School.
+The notice announcing his memorial service didn’t mention that he’d been an athlete, only that he was the founder of Normansal School.
 The school didn’t long outlive him; in 1981 it re-opened under new management as Chalvington House.
 And then that closed, and the building itself was demolished in 2011.